Kinto/kinto-signer/README.rst

 ========================

-With `kinto.js <https://github.com/Kinto/kinto.js/>`_, it is possible to define incoming hooks that are executed when the data comes from the server.
+With `kinto.js <https://github.com/Kinto/kinto.js/>`_, it is possible to define incoming hooks that are executed when the data is retrieved from the server.

 .. code-block:: javascript